rkoeninger/ShenScript/docs/interop.rst

    :param any Key:       String or symbol name of key to remove.
    :returns:             JavaScript :js:`true` if the delete was successful.

-.. function:: (js.encodeURI Uri)
+.. function:: (js.encode-uri Uri)

    Encodes a URI by escaping special characters.

    :param string Uri: URI to encode.
    :returns:          Encoded URI.

-.. function:: (js.encodeURIComponent Uri)
+.. function:: (js.encode-uri-component Uri)

    Encodes a URI component by escaping special characters.